- A Chinese divorce court has ordered a man to compensate his wife for the childcare and housework she did during their five-year marriage.

-- Women have seen a larger increase in unpaid work than men.
+- COVID-19 restrictions have resulted in a larger increase in unpaid work for men than men, according to a UN report.

 - Evidence shows that COVID-19 is reinforcing traditional social and cultural gender norms.

 The COVID-19 pandemic, and the economic downturn it has caused, have hit everyone hard.
 But the impact has not been spread equally.
-A new report by UN Women has found clear evidence that, although both genders have seen their unpaid workloads increase, women are bearing more of the burden than men.
+A report in November by UN Women found clear evidence that, although both genders have seen their unpaid workloads increase, women are bearing more of the burden than men.

 Have you read?